Arnold Schoenberg

 -traditional points of reference-thematic motivic development

--generally uses small groups of solo instruments-chamber music sound in which combinations shift
+-generally uses small groups of solo instruments-chamber music sound in which

 -thick/sparse textures